-Reinsurance is used within the Company primarily to reduce risk exposures arising on With-Profits policies.
-The reinsurance arrangements (including those with SLAL) covering these policies reduce the Company's underwriting risk exposure in respect of these policies.
-There are also some rider benefits on this reinsured book that are reinsured with external parties.
-If the external agreements were to default, the liability would be captured by the SLAL reinsurance treaty.
+Reinsurance is used within the Company primarily to reduce risk exposures arising on with-profits policies.
+The reinsurance arrangements (including those with PLL) covering these policies reduce the Company's underwriting risk exposure in respect of these policies.
+There are some rider benefits on this reinsured book that are reinsured with external parties.
+If the external agreements were to default, the liability would be captured by the PLL reinsurance treaty.
 There is also a small amount of reinsurance on the retained German business, where some rider benefits on policies are reinsured to third parties.